Testing of quantum nonlocal correlations under constrained free will and imperfect detectors: Quantifying measurement dependence

-We observe in Fig.~\ref{fig:my_label} that for a fixed value of $\alpha$, the allowed values of $\phi$ from Table~\ref{table:AMPTltedBellMaxViolation} that violate the PRBLG MDL inequality given by Eq.~\eqref{MDLeq12} increases with the increase in $l$.
-Also as $\alpha$ increases, for a particular value of $l$, there is a decrease in the number of the allowed values of $\phi$ from Table~\ref{table:AMPTltedBellMaxViolation} that violate the AMP tilted Bell inequality.
+We observe in Fig.~\ref{fig:my_label} that for a fixed value of $\alpha$, the range of the allowed values of $\phi$ from Table~\ref{table:AMPTltedBellMaxViolation} that violates the PRBLG MDL inequality given by Eq.~\eqref{MDLeq12} increases with the increase in $l$.
+Also as $\alpha$ increases, for a particular value of $l$, there is a decrease in the range of the allowed values of $\phi$ from Table~\ref{table:AMPTltedBellMaxViolation} that violates the AMP tilted Bell inequality.
+It was shown in~\cite{zhao2022tilted} that the state $\rho_{g}=\op{\psi_g}$~\eqref{eq:psi-g} and measurement settings $\{A_0^g, A_1^g, B_0^g, B_1^g\}$ can be used to obtain close to $1.6806$ bits of global randomness (at $\theta \approx 1.13557$), where